nateKlaux/Naviga.Docs/CSR_Guide/csr-guide_vacation_transfer.md

 - Transfers must comply with the **vacation cut-off times** table.
     > For example, `Sun for Mon | 07:00 PM Sun` translates to `For a Monday transfer, the cutoff must occur by 7:00 PM Sunday`.
 - If the temporary delivery address is within a delivery route, a carrier will deliver the subscription per usual.
 Otherwise, the subscription will ship via mail and may lead to a later delivery.
+- This [workflow](example.com) can help determine how and when to process vacation transfers.

 ### Create a vacation transfer